AdaCore/gnatstudio/docs/users_guide/debugging.rst

 Debugging is tightly integrated with the other components of GPS.
 For example, it is possible to edit files and navigate through your sources while debugging.

+.. index:: menu; debug --> initialize
-.. index:: menu
+.. index:: menu; debug --> debug --> load file

-To start a debug session, go to the menu `Debug->Initialize`, and choose either the name of your executable, if you have specified the name of your main program(s) in the project properties, or start an empty debug session using the `<no main file>` item.
-It is then possible to load any file to debug, by using the menu `Debug->Debug->Load File...`
+To start a debug session, go to the menu :menuselection:`Debug --> Initialize`, and choose either the name of your executable, if you have specified the name of your main program(s) in the project properties, or start an empty debug session using the :menuselection:`<no main file>` item.
+It is then possible to load any file to debug, by using the menu :menuselection:`Debug --> Debug --> Load File...`

 Note that you first need to build your executable with debug information (`-g` switch), either explicitly as part of your project properties, or via the `Debug` build mode (see :ref:`The_Build_Mode` for more details).

-Note that you can create multiple debuggers by using the `Initialize` menu several times: this will create a new debugger each time.
+Note that you can create multiple debuggers by using the :menuselection:`Debug --> Initialize` menu several times: this will create a new debugger each time.
 All the debugger-related actions (e.g. stepping, running) are performed on the current debugger, which is represented by the current debugger console.
 To switch between debuggers, simply select its corresponding console.

-After the debugger has been initialized, you have access to two new windows: the data window (in the top of the working area), and the debugger console (in a new page, after the Messages and Shell windows).
-All the menus under `Debugger` are now also accessible, and you also have access to additional contextual menus, in particular in the source editor where it is possible to easily display variables, set breakpoints, and get automatic display (via *tool tips*) of object values.
+After the debugger has been initialized, you have access to two new windows: the data window (in the top of the working area), and the debugger console (in a new page, after the :guilabel:`Messages` and :guilabel:`Shell` windows).
+All the menus under :menuselection:`Debugger` are now also accessible, and you also have access to additional contextual menus, in particular in the source editor where it is possible to easily display variables, set breakpoints, and get automatic display (via tooltips) of object values.

+.. index:: menu; debug --> terminate
-.. index:: menu
+.. index:: menu; debug --> terminate current

-When you want to quit the debugger without quitting GPS, go to the menu `Debug->Terminate Current`, that will terminate your current debug session, or the menu `Debug->Terminate` that will terminate all your debug sessions at once.
+When you want to quit the debugger without quitting GPS, go to the menu :menuselection:`Debug --> Terminate Current`, that will terminate your current debug session, or the menu :menuselection:`Debug --> Terminate` that will terminate all your debug sessions at once.

 .. _The_Debug_Menu:

 The Debug Menu
 ==============

-.. index:: menu
-.. index:: debug
-.. index:: debugger

-The `Debug` entry in the menu bar provides operations that act at a global level.
+The :menuselection:`Debug` entry in the menu bar provides operations that act at a global level.
 Key shortcuts are available for the most common operations, and are displayed in the menus themselves.
 Here is a detailed list of the menu items that can be found in the menu bar:

-*Run...*
-  .. index:: run
+.. index:: menu; debug --> run

+:menuselection:`Debug --> Run...`
   Opens a dialog window allowing you to specify the arguments to pass to the program to be debugged, and whether this program should be stopped at the beginning of the main subprogram.
 If you confirm by clicking on the *OK* button, the program will be launched according to the arguments entered.

-*Step*
-  .. index:: step
+.. index:: menu; debug --> step

+:menuselection:`Debug --> Step`
   Execute the program until it reaches a different source line.

-*Step Instruction*
-  .. index:: stepi
+.. index:: menu; debug --> step instruction

+:menuselection:`Debug --> Step Instruction`
   Execute the program for one machine instruction only.

-*Next*
-  .. index:: next
+.. index:: menu; debug --> next

+:menuselection:`Debug --> Next`
   Execute the program until it reaches the next source line, stepping over subroutine calls.

-*Next Instruction*
-  .. index:: nexti
+.. index:: menu; debug --> next instruction

+:menuselection:`Debug --> Next Instruction`
   Execute the program until it reaches the next machine instruction, stepping over subroutine calls.

-*Finish*
-  .. index:: finish
+.. index:: menu; debug --> finish

+:menuselection:`Debug --> Finish`
   Continue execution until selected stack frame returns.

-*Continue*
-  .. index:: continue
+.. index:: menu; debug --> continue

+:menuselection:`Debug --> Continue`
   Continue execution of the program being debugged.

-*Interrupt*
-  .. index:: interrupt
+.. index:: menu; debug --> interrupt

+:menuselection:`Debug --> Interrupt`
   Asynchronously interrupt the program being debugged.
 Note that depending on the state of the program, you may stop it in low-level system code that does not have debug information, or in some cases, not even a coherent state.
 Use